Ontario Artist Karen Phillips Curran

 A Realist, of a Sort

 Armed with a boatload of skills, she has made her living with art, making her own way.
 She worked as a graphic artist, drafts’man’ and illustrator for several years.
 She taught art to children in her rural studio near Carleton Place Ontario.
-For over 16 years, Karen was the Head Scenic Artist, at Canada’s National Arts Centre, painting their theatre production sets.
+For over 16 years, Karen was the Head Scenic Artist, at Canada’s National Arts Centre, painting their theatre production sets for both English Theatre and Theatre Francais.
 A sense of monumentality, coordination and speed are basic requirements for theatre set painting.
-Large-scale painting is second nature, completing some wonderful murals on walls and floors.
+Large-scale painting is second nature to her now, especially now as she works some wonderful murals on walls and floors.

 These days she lives in the Ottawa valley in her cabin at the edge of the woods, with her purpose-built studio.
 Its steel cladding glistens in the sun and beckons her each morning.

 If you have questions for this Ontario artist or want to arrange a studio visit please call Karen at 613 433-2758 or email her at firstname.lastname@example.org.